Mjishu/pokeDate/issues.md

 # Issues

+- Make sure to call GetTokens on functions that require tokens

 ## General Issues

 - [ ] when on sign in or login page it shows the profile picture layout in the top right, figure out how to remove this on these pages.